hariniiyer/CSCI-5828_Presentation2_Testing-Frameworks/pythonframe.md

 <p><b>Python :</b></p>
 <p>Python is a succesor of the ABC language.
 It was developed by Guido van Rossum. </p>
 <p>It is a very powerful high-level language.
-It is interpreted language and, is easy and free to use. </p>
+It is an interpreted language and, is easy and free to use. </p>

 <p>Some common python frameworks are :</p>